dereneaton/ipyrad/docs/pedicularis_cli.rst

 Sub-sampling data sets
 =======================
 In this tutorial I show how to subsample both the number of taxa in an Assembly, and the amount of sequence data.
-Again we use the 13 taxa *Pedicularis* from **Eaton and Ree (2013)** for our example.
+Again we use the 13 taxa *Pedicularis* data set from **Eaton and Ree (2013)** for our example.

 ..  use an empirical data set for the example.